sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 How are teammates different from Multiple User Credentials?
 {% endanchor %}

-Teammates is an updated and expanded feature set based on Multiple User Credentials.
-If you previously had configured one or more Multiple User Credentials on your account, they will be migrated to Teammates.
+Teammates is an updated and expanded feature set based on [Multiple User Credentials]({{root_url}}/User_Guide/Settings/credentials.html).

+Should you choose to participate in the Teammates beta, your multiple credentialed users can be edited and managed via Teammates.

-Much like Multiple User Credentials, Teammates allows you to create and manage multiple users of a single account, with the ability to specify what areas of the account those users can access.
+As with Multiple User Credentials, Teammates allows you to create and manage multiple users of a single account, with the ability to specify what areas of the account those users can access.

-Multiple User Credentials allowed the account owner to set two different permissions:
+Multiple User Credentials allows the account owner to set two different permissions:

 * **UI/API** - allowed the user to access the dashboard and make API calls
 * **Mail** - allowed the user to send email